ToniPons97/basic-encryption/README.md

 #basic-encryption

-This is a simple password manager that I created to help me manage a bunch of trivial passwords and also experiment with encryption algorithms at the same time.
+This is a simple password manager that I created to help me manage a bunch of trivial passwords.

 I tried to make the utility as simple as possible.
 It has only two options: encrypt file and decrypt file.
 When you encrypt a file the salt is saved as a